 Yes, it can be preventable if you eat more fruits and vegetables every day.

-Ladies and gentlemen the message is pretty clear – eating healthier is not an option, its either that or you’ll paying later for increased health care costs.
+Ladies and gentlemen the message is pretty clear – eating healthier is not an option, it’s either that or you’ll pay later for increased healthcare costs.

 You might want to follow some guidelines or seek for a nutritionist’s advice.

-Let us know how you feel about these reasons and why you think taking care of our diets is important.
+Do share your thoughts as well as why you think taking care of our diet is important.
 Also, tell us what your concerns are and if you need some nutritional recommendations.